ReposByHussam/kino-page/README.md

 ### Response
 #### 200 OK

-Returns a JSON array of GroupedScreenings.
+Returns a JSON object containing a data array of GroupedScreenings.

+If no upcoming screenings are found, an empty array is returned.

+Days are sorted by date ascending.

 Example Response:
 ```{